pjmeyer/devopsdemo/dockerjava/readme.md

     ![Create Azure Container Registry](images/createacr.png)

+It should take a couple of minutes for the container registry to be provisioned

 ## Exercise 2: Setting up the Environment - Team Services

 Next, you will create a Team services project to establish a repository for source code and a place for your team to plan, track progress, and collaborate on building software solutions